 Wedding Itinerary Schedule

-Top 10 Ways to Impact your Wedding Schedule
+Wedding Itinerary Schedule: Top 10 Ways to Impact it.

 There are a lot of things that can effect the wedding itinerary, how the schedule flows, and if you actually stick to the timeline planned.
 Here are 10 things that may impact your schedule in order of the collective risk based on the greatest commonality, impact, or potential cause of stress.
 Please note these things will be often positive or negative depending on what you want for your wedding day.